jaunzo/summer-research/README.md

 This program can generate embedded trees from a small, binary, phylogenetic network, calculate rooted subtree prune and regraft distance (drSPR) and create an rSPR graph from a small set of trees.
+The program accepts trees in Newick format and networks in extended Newick format where each tree/network is terminated by a semicolon.
+It can save output results as a text file or as series of images if graphics is enabled.

 --------------------------------------------------------------------